naba-baseball/naba-hub/README.md

+# NABA Hub
+This is an area for a few tools related to the North American Baseball League discord server.

+# Development
-# Nuxt 3 Minimal Starter
+## Nuxt 3

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.